-With global temperatures and water levels of the oceans rising, open surface mining of oil sands is a testament to the destructive nature of our dependency on fossil fuel.
-The imminently visible destruction of large areas of landscape to harvest crude oil, which at the end of a long cycle of intermediate steps contributes to the warming of the planet.
-Now, with the recent denial of climate change on the rise, it is even more urgent to highlight these mining actions and the impact of fossil fuel on our life at large.
+With global temperatures and sea levels rising, open surface mining of oil sands is a testament to the devastating consequences of our dependency on fossil fuel.
+The imminently visible destruction of large areas of landscape to harvest crude oil contributes, through a long cycle of intermediate steps, to the warming of the planet.
+Now, with climate change denial on the rise, it is even more urgent to highlight these mining actions and the impact of fossil fuel on the planet’s and thus, our future.

 The intricacy of the subject matter is mirrored in the work’s technique.
-Types of metal are treated with various acids in different levels of strength, as well as other chemicals, to undergo an accelerated process of oxidisation.
-Furthermore, some canvases are stored outside of the studio to get exposed to the elements.
+Types of metal and other raw materials are treated with various acids at different levels of strength, as well as other chemicals, to undergo an accelerated process of oxidisation.

-The inherent beauty of the works at first glance is deceiving and almost plays with similarities to the multistable perceptual phenomena.
+The inherent beauty of the works at first glance quickly turns deceiving and plays with similarities to the multistable perceptual phenomena.
 When one first encounters the images, the visual story they tell will immediately be altered after their true intend becomes clear.

 BUFFALO HEAD HILLS